-Voice of America in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+Ad Fontes Media rates Voice of America in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Voice of America (VOA) is a government-funded, international TV, radio and digital news network.
 VOA was established in 1942, and its charter was signed into law in 1976 by President Gerald Ford.
 The charter was written to protect the “editorial independence and integrity of VOA programming.”
 VOA is the largest international broadcaster, providing news in more than 40 languages and is reported to reach up to 350 million people worldwide each week.
 Based in Washington, D.C., VOA is part of the U.S. Agency for Global Media (USAGM) and is funded by the U.S. Congress.
 The website records approximately 27.8 million visits per month.
 In June 2020, the U.S. Senate confirmed Michael Pack to head the USAGM, leading to the resignations and removal of several other high-ranking officials in the agency.
 There have been many accusations that Pack used VOA to promote the personal agenda of former President Donald Trump, and in early December 2020 the U.S. Office of Special Counsel reported that it had found evidence of wrongdoing by Pack at the USAGM.
 An official investigation was ordered.
 However, Ad Fontes media analysts did not detect a change in the agency’s general news coverage in terms of bias and reliability.
 Pack resigned his position on Jan.
 20, 2021, at the request of President Joe Biden, who took office earlier that day.
 Biden named senior VOA news executive Kelu Chao as acting CEO.

-The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to neutral to most extreme right.
+The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.

-Individual Article Scores
+Individual Content Sample Scores